 3. Where to recycle books in Portland?

-If you reside in Portland, you can download the South Portland Recycles app.
+You can download the South Portland Recycles app if you reside in Portland.
 You can use the app to check your address’s pickup schedule and add trash set-out reminders to your calendar.
 You can even find out how to dispose of your books through the recyclopedia.
-If you want more information, you can check out South Portland’s trash and recycling.
+Finally, you can check out South Portland’s trash and recycling if you want more information.

 4. Where do I recycle books in St. Louis?

 The City of St. Louis provides fully implemented residential recycling services you can use.
-If you find where to recycle your books, check out St. Louis drop-off recycling locations.
-If you want to recycle at school, home, or work, check out St. Louis official site.
+Check out St. Louis drop-off recycling locations if you find where to recycle your books.
+Also, check out St. Loui’s official site if you want to recycle at school, home, or work.

 5. Where can I recycle books in Denver?

 You can recycle your books at your local recycling center.
-You can also donate your books to various charitable organizations and bookstores such as Bookbar, Black & Read, The Book Rack, etc.
+You can also donate your books to various charitable organizations and bookstores such as Bookbag, Black & Read, The Book Rack, etc.